What volunteers do

 - Using specialised rope rescue equipment

-In addition to volunteering in operations, SES offers many support roles that assist units and help you to build professional skills.
+In addition to volunteering in operations, VICSES offers many support roles that assist units and help you to build professional skills.

 Non-operational volunteering roles may include: